This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

 Actually, I think my enthusiasm had also to do with the fact that I had started to watch Tokyo Girl.

-Tokyo Girl is a Japanese series about a young girl from a small place who after her graduation comes to Tokyo to make it there.
+Tokyo Girl is a Japanese series about a young girl from a small place who goes to Tokyo to make it there.

 I had to watch the show in Japanese with English captions, and I usually hate to read captions when I’m watching a movie.
-Nonetheless, I was completely absorbed since episode one.
+Nonetheless, I was completely absorbed right from the start of episode one.

 There is nothing really exciting happening.
 Nevertheless, I felt like peeping through the keyhole into my Japanese neighbor’s living room….and life.